xrxbsx/goldmine/README.md

 ```
 Replace INSERT_YOUR_TOKEN_HERE with your actual token.
 Make sure you keep the quotes, though!

 Then, you'll want to replace the owner with your DiscordTag.
-To do this, open `properties.py` in a text editor and edit `bot_owner = 'Dragon5232#1841'` to match your Discord tag.
-Example: MyUsername#1234 - make sure you get the distriminator number tag right, though.
+To do this, open `properties.py` in a text editor and edit `bot_owner = '160567046642335746'` to match your Discord user ID.
+Example: 012345678901234567 - make sure you don't leave out any numbers, though.
+There should be 18.

 ####Now simply run `python3 goldmine.py` and your bot is good to go!